lonesomegeek/LSG.GenericCrud/README.md

 1. Create a new ASP.NET Core Web Application (be sure to target ASP.NET Core 1.1+)
 2. In the template selection, select Empty, click OK
-3. When the solution is ready, go to Package Manager Console and execute the following command: `Install-Package LSG.GenericCrud`
+3. When the solution is ready, go to Package Manager Console and execute the following command: `Install-Package LSG.GenericCrud Microsoft.EntityFrameworkCore.InMemory`
 4. In Startup.cs
    1. In ConfigureServices method, add the following lines: